rnag/rust.aws-cdk-lambda/README.md

 When bundling the code, the `RustFunction` runs the following steps in order:

--   First it runs `cargo check` to confirm that the Rust code can compile.
-    Note that this is an optional step, and [can be disabled](#settings) as mentioned below.

--   Next it calls `cross build`, and passes in the `--release` and `--target` flags, so it compiles for a Lambda environment - which defaults to the **aarch64-unknown-linux-gnu** target, as mentioned above.
+-   First it runs `cargo zigbuild`, and passes in the `--release` and `--target` flags, so it compiles for a Lambda environment - which defaults to the **aarch64-unknown-linux-gnu** target, as mentioned above.
+Note that _zigbuild_ does initially confirm that the Rust code can compile.

--   Finally, it copies the release app binary from the `target/` folder to a file named `bootstrap`, which the Lambda custom runtime environment looks for.
+-   Next, it copies the release app binary from the `target/` folder to a file named `bootstrap`, which the Lambda custom runtime environment looks for.
 It adds this new file under the _build directory_, which defaults to a `.build/` folder under the directory where `cdk` was invoked.

 -   The directory path to the executable is then passed in to `lambda.Code.fromAsset`, which creates a _zip file_ from the release binary asset.